-What are a design system’s key components?
+What are the design system’s key components?

 Most design systems follow the atomic design methodology, as created by Brad Frost.
-This process separates elements into atoms, molecules and organisms, with atoms being the most essential components.
+This process separates elements into atoms, molecules, and organisms, with atoms being the most essential components.

-Such molecules can then be grouped into organisms, to represent larger factors, such as navigation menus, larger forms and other elements.
-From here, you’re well on your way to creating a full page or template, all built from atoms.
+Such molecules can then be grouped into organisms, to represent larger factors, such as navigation menus, larger forms, and other elements.
+From here, you’re well on your way to creating a full-page or template, all built from atoms.

 What is the design thinking process?

-The design thinking process aims to consider many factors at the start, namely emphasising (understanding user needs and desires), defining problems and ideating solutions based on the former factors.
+The design thinking process aims to consider many factors at the start, namely emphasizing (understanding user needs and desires), defining problems, and ideating solutions based on the former factors.
 After this, the design process can go through various iterations of prototyping and testing to determine the final solution.
 However, if the current approach isn’t working, or new problems arise, it’s important to go back to some earlier steps in the process.

 How do you create a design system?

-The first step in creating any design system is to create the shared library that will store your assets.
+The first step in creating any design system is to create a shared library that will store your assets.
 While tools such as photoshop and sketch are great for creating such visual elements, they can’t be updated and accessed via coding.
-As such, you should use something more advanced, such as storybook.
+As such, you should use something more advanced, such as a storybook.

 The hardest part of any design system, however, is then taking this new library of resources and updating existing pages and applications to draw from this resource.
-However, the key benefit of this is that, once updated, they are easy to maintain and update again at scale, while new pages can be created and turned around with ease.
+However, the key benefit of this is that once updated, they are easy to maintain and update again at scale, while new pages can be created and turned around with ease.